sebadob/hiqlite/README.md

 An integration tests for the currently implemented features does exist.
 Issues and discussions are not available in this early stage.
 It would simply not make any sense before v0.1.0.
 I will also push directly to master until it's hitting the first release, which will most probably break the examples from time to time.
-There will be an initial v0.0.1 tag though which put's the repo in a working state.
+There is an initial **0.0.1 tag**, just in case I break the examples on `main` before the first release.

 ## Why